rgholway/css_fun/README.md

 My second project was to create a loading Icon.
 One of my favorite sites is Barstool sports so I tried to make one that is similar to theirs.

 My third project was creating a loading Icon similar to LinkedIn's.

+My next project was creating an animation of a Pong Video game.